 In the body, the sperm has to undergo a long journey to reach the egg.
 The difficulty of traveling this path reduces the probability of unhealthy and damaged sperms to reach the egg.
 However, in the ARTs, this natural process does not exist and can negatively affect the health of the offspring as well as the success rate of the method.
 Currently, the sperm selection conventions include swim-up technique or density gradient that lack efficiency and the results can vary based on the embryologist’s expertise.

-Current microchips for sperm selection are either passive or active.
+Current microfluidics chips for sperm selection are either passive or active.
 In passive devices, the selection process utilizes the sperm motility.
-The channels are designed such that the sperms with higher motility swim to a side channel.
+The microchannels are designed such that the sperms with higher motility swim to a side channel.
 In some designs, two streams flow alongside each other; one being the sample and the other a clean buffer.
 The sperms with high motility swim to the clean buffer.
 These high-quality sperms are then collected from these channels.
-Many other passive techniques such as spiral channels exist which are listed in the resources section below.
+Many other passive microfluidics techniques such as spiral channels exist which are listed in the resources section below.

 Active sperm selection microfluidic methods require an external source for sorting the sperm.
 Some known active methods are listed here: